 Preheat oven to 375˚ F (190˚ C)

 You can follow the directions for this pie pastry tutorial.
-Cut the butter into the flour with two knives or a pastry cutter, then add the sugar and enough ice water, just so the pastry comes together without falling apart.
+In a large bowl, cut the butter into the flour with two knives or a pastry cutter, then add the sugar and enough ice water, just so the pastry comes together without falling apart.

 If you add too much water, the dough will be tough.
 If you are a more accomplished cook, you could add an egg yolk instead of the water, which yields an even tastier pastry.